HOT AND MUGGY INDEPENDENCE DAY

 WINDS & WAVES:

-MONDAY: Very warm and muggy with scattered storms... highest chances PM.
+MONDAY: Very warm and muggy with scattered storms...some in the morning and more in the afternoon.
 HIGH: 89 LOW: 67

 WEDNESDAY: Morning showers, then decreasing clouds.
 Cooler.
 HIGH: 70 LOW: 53